 Before beginning treatment, you will need to attend a consultation, so we can take x-rays of the tooth root and jaw area and plan your treatment.
 We might also recommend laser technology to remove any bacteria under the gumline, then reshape the area.
 Laser technology helps to sterilize the area that is infected.

 In some cases, the gum area might appear abnormally puffy, due to gum disease.
 Laser dentistry can be one of the most pain-free and effective treatments for gum disease.
 We use ezlase™ technology to pinpoint and remove debris and bacteria trapped under the gumline.
 When gum disease goes on treated, it can lead to severe dental problems, like gum recession and tooth loss.

-Laser dentistry is safe, when performed by a dentist who is trained in laser dental treatments.
-Dr. Ajmo at PGA Advanced Dentistry is educated and experienced in laser dentistry, and uses best-in-class laser technology for effective treatments.
+Laser dentistry is safe when performed by a dentist who is trained in laser dental treatments.
+Dr. Ajmo at PGA Dentistry is educated and experienced in laser dentistry and uses best-in-class laser technology for effective treatments.
 During your laser treatment, we will ensure your safety by requiring you to wear protective eyewear to ensure that your eyes do not become damaged from the powerful light.
-Unless otherwise requested, laser technology only require a topical anesthesia, making it significantly less stressful and uncomfortable than traditional treatments.
+Unless otherwise requested, laser technology only requires topical anesthesia, making it significantly less stressful and uncomfortable than traditional treatments.

-Want to learn more about laser dental treatments at PGA Advanced Dentistry?
+Want to learn more about laser dental treatments at PGA Dentistry?
 Call us today at 561-627-8666.